digital-work-lab/handbook/index.md

 # The *Digital-Work Lab* Handbook

+{: .warning }
+This handbook is moving to the **ISE/FS domain**.
+Content here may be outdated while the transition is ongoing.
+For the latest updates, please refer to the new [ISE/FS handbook](https://fs-ise.github.io/handbook/){: target="_blank"}.

 Our handbook is a public and participatory initiative to facilitate our research activities, and consistently deliver high-quality service to students.
 It is an integral part of our [culture](docs/00.goals.html) of impact, rigor, openness, participation, and learning.